Jump directly to the content

 Rating: 4.5/5

-The instructions say to pre-heat this throw for 30-60 minutes on its highest temperature – 9.
+The instructions say to pre-heat this throw for 30-60 minutes at its highest temperature.
 That seems rather a long time to have it switched on before using, so I set it to preheat, but had it draped over my legs at the same time to benefit from the warmth.

-There are nine heat levels, including preheat: L, 1 – 7, and H (preheat).
+There are nine heat levels, including a preheat setting.
 There’s also a timer that you can adjust for one to nine hours before the throw automatically switches itself off.

 This is a warm, snuggly blanket without being switched on and the fleece is very soft.
 Adding heat to the mix just makes it even more toasty.
 It is also larger than some of the others reviewed, which is a bonus.